Fletton Club Improvers

 Our super friendly weekly salsa clubs and events are organised by UKA qualified, club salsa teachers.
-Classes and club currently take place every Thursday evening, at the 'WITTLE', public house, (formally the Wittle Way, located in central square, Stanground Peterborough, PE2 8RH.
-We enjoy a great atmosphere at the WITTLE', which comes with a FREE carpark and very friendly bar staff.
-The drinks are very reasonably priced and the modern dance floor has no carpet restrictions.
-This recently referbished venue provides a very clean and modern atmosphere, which is a great setting to get to know new friends and watch whist other dancers take to the floor.
+Classes and club currently take place every Wednesday evening, in the function room at the 'LIME TREE' public house, located in Paston Lane, Peterborough, PE4 6HA.
+We have enjoyed holding salsa events at the LIME TREE', for several years, finally deciding to move our regular weekly club to this excellent venue in September 2016 when managers Gavin and Stacey showed interest in joining in the fun.
+The venue comes with a FREE spacious carpark and very friendly bar staff.
+The drinks are very reasonably priced and the room contains a raised seating area which is a great setting to get to know new friends and watch whist other dancers, inbetween taking to the floor yourself.

 Salsa1.
-Starts at 8.00pm with a few warm up steps, 'like line dancing with salsa steps'.
-This is followed by a level1, 'Beginners' class, and also a level2, 'Improvers' class in hold with partners.
-As your class ends, stay on the dance floor for the salsa freestyle disco, (free with your class), when you have the opportunity to practice your newly acquired dancing skills with other dancers in your class, and dancers in other classes too, or just use the time to have a relaxing drink, whilst observing the other dancers do their thing.
+Starts at 7.35pm with a few warm up steps, 'like line dancing with salsa steps'.
+This is followed by a level1, 'Beginners' class, and also a 'cross-body' style class for the more experienced dancers.
+As your class ends, stay on the dance floor for the salsa freestyle disco, (free with your class), here you have the opportunity to practice your newly acquired dancing skills with other dancers in your class, as well as with dancers from other classes too, or just use the time to have a relaxing drink, whilst observing the other dancers do their thing.

 THE LINE UP: You will be invited to join everyone on the dance floor.
 The music will start and the teachers will demonstrate basic steps and turns in time with the music and invite everybody to join in, (Note, this is not the lesson, just a warm up, where you can experience moving your feet to salsa music, a bit like line dancing with salsa step's).
 After the music stops dancers are invited to join a class of the appropriate level.